 Catapult is committed to prioritizing diverse filmmakers at any stage in their filmmaking careers.
 We are open to all lengths of projects (feature and shorts) and value creativity and uniqueness.
 We do not accept fiction films, or projects in late development, production, or post-production.

 What dates is the application open and when will I hear from you?

-The application will be open from October 23rd - December 1st 2020 at midnight PST.
-We will announce the recipients in early January, 2021.
+The application will be open from October 23rd - December 4th 2020 at 5:00pm PST.
+We will announce the recipients in early February, 2021.
 We will also notify the projects that were not selected for funding.